Eight Matt Lauer Accusers In Sexual Harassment Scandal, NBC Reporter Says — What Network Knew Remains Unclear

 There may be as many as eight women now accusing disgraced NBC Today Show host Matt Lauer of sexual assault or harassment, according to Stephanie Gosk, the NBC News reporter now investigating the Lauer story for the network that fired the 59-year-old longtime anchor on Wednesday.

 Whether NBC executives knew about Lauer’s alleged predatory sexual behavior in the NBC offices remains unclear, however.
-In a statement, NBC denied that any “current” executives were aware of the accusations against Lauer — many of which were reported in graphic detail in media accounts Wednesday.
+In a statement, NBC denied that any “current” executives were aware of the accusations against Lauer; many of which were reported in graphic detail in media accounts Wednesday.

-Perhaps the most shocking accusation appeared in a New York Times story published late on Wednesday, in which an NBC employee said that in 2001, Lauer — after calling her into his office to discuss a news story — locked the door behind her, ordered her to unbutton her blouse, then pulled down the woman’s pants, forced her to bend over a chair and sexually assaulted her until she lost consciousness.
+Perhaps the most shocking accusation appeared in a New York Times story published late on Wednesday, in which an NBC employee said that in 2001, Lauer, after calling her into his office to discuss a news story, locked the door behind her and ordered her to unbutton her blouse.
+He then pulled down the woman’s pants, forced her to bend over a chair, and sexually assaulted her until she lost consciousness.
 When she woke up on Lauer’s office floor, according to the Times story, Lauer ordered one of his assistants to take her to see a nurse for medical attention.

-Appearing with recently hired Today Show co-anchor Megyn Kelly on Thursday morning, Gosk said that while she believes that there are as many as eight women now accusing Lauer of sexual misconduct, the actual number is difficult to determine because the accusers have all so far chosen to remain anonymous.
+Appearing with recently hired Today Show co-anchor Megyn Kelly on Thursday morning, Gosk said that while she believes that there are as many as eight women now accusing Lauer of sexual misconduct, the actual number is difficult to determine because the accusers have all, so far, chosen to remain anonymous.

-Variety Magazine published an investigative report on Wednesday saying that it had interviewed three women who say that Lauer sexually assaulted or harassed them, while the Times report described two unnamed accusers.
+Variety Magazine published an investigative report on Wednesday saying that it had interviewed three women who say that Lauer sexually assaulted or harassed them while the Times report described two unnamed accusers.
 In its statement announcing Lauer’s firing, NBC said that it had received only one accusation against Lauer, charging that he had assaulted the still-anonymous victim in Sochi.

 But due to the anonymity of the accusers, Gosk said that it has been difficult to know if there is any overlap between accusers speaking to different media outlets.